Nzorovemmy/Nzorovemmy/README.md

 - 👋 Hi, I’m @Nzorov emmanuel
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning java
+- 🌱 I’m a web developer
 - 📫 How to reach me nzorovemmanuel@gmail.com

 <!---